2002–03 NFL playoffs: NFC: Tampa Bay Buccaneers 31, San Francisco 49ers 6

-Tampa Bay increased their lead to 14-3 early in the second quarter with a 73-yard drive in which Keyshawn Johnson caught two passes for 42 total yards and Brad Johnson finished off with a 20-yard scoring pass to Joe Jurevicius.
-A pair of 15-yard penalties against the Bucs defense enabled the 49ers to drive back for another Chandler field goal, but a 36-yard pass interference call against San Francisco safety Tony Parrish soon led to another Buccaneer touchdown, this one a 12-yard catch by tight end Rickey Dudley.
-Later on, Brooks intercepted a pass from Garcia at the 49ers 26-yard line.
-One play later, Michael Pittman's 22-yard burst moved the ball to the 4-yard line, and Alstott finished the drive with a 2-yard touchdown run, giving Tampa Bay a 28–6 lead with 55 seconds left in the half.
+The Buccaneers increased their lead to 14–3 early in the second quarter with a 73-yard drive in which Keyshawn Johnson caught two passes for 42 total yards and Brad Johnson finished off with a 20-yard scoring pass to Joe Jurevicius.
+A pair of 15-yard penalties against the Bucs defense enabled the 49ers to drive back for another Chandler field goal, but a 36-yard pass interference call against 49ers safety Tony Parrish soon led to another Buccaneers touchdown, this one a 12-yard catch by tight end Rickey Dudley.
+Later on, Brooks intercepted a pass from Garcia at the 49ers' 26-yard line.
+One play later, Michael Pittman's 22-yard burst moved the ball to the 4-yard line, and Alstott finished the drive with a 2-yard touchdown run, giving the Buccaneers a 28–6 lead with 55 seconds left in the half.

-On the first play of the third quarter, Bucs safety Dwight Smith intercepted Garcia and returned the ball six yards to the San Francisco 37, setting up Martín Gramática's 19-yard field goal.
+On the first play of the third quarter, Buccaneers safety Dwight Smith intercepted Garcia and returned the ball six yards to the 49ers' 37-yard line, setting up Martín Gramática's 19-yard field goal.
 This ended up being the final score of the game as both defenses took over from that point on.
-The closest the Bucs would come to scoring again was a missed 45-yard field goal attempt by Gramatica.
-Meanwhile, San Francisco's remaining drives would result in two punts, a Garcia fumble that was recovered by Brooks on the Tampa Bay 35, a failed fourth down conversion attempt when Brooks tackled Eric Johnson one yard short of the marker, an interception by Tampa Bay cornerback Ronde Barber (which was returned for a touchdown, but a penalty nullified the runback), and time expiring in the game.
+The closest the Buccaneers would come to scoring again was a missed 45-yard field goal attempt by Gramatica.
+Meanwhile, the 49ers' remaining drives would result in two punts, a Garcia fumble that was recovered by Brooks on the Buccaneers' 35-yard line, a failed fourth down conversion attempt when Brooks tackled Eric Johnson one yard short of the marker, an interception by Buccaneers cornerback Ronde Barber (which was returned for a touchdown, but a penalty nullified the runback), and time expiring in the game.

-Despite San Francisco's 10–6 record, the NFC West title, and their Wild Card playoff win against the New York Giants, coach Steve Mariucci was fired three days after this game.
+Despite the 49ers' 10–6 record, the NFC West title, and their Wild Card playoff win against the New York Giants, 49ers head coach Steve Mariucci was fired three days after this game.
 The 49ers would not return to the playoffs until 2011.

 This was the first postseason meeting between the 49ers and Buccaneers.